chazzka/clanekforest/clanek.md

 ## Theory
 Datapoint
-: Datapoint is any observable data in
+: Datapoint is any observable data.

 Outlier
-: Outlier is an out-lying point.
+: Outlier is a datapoint, which is situated on the border.

 Novelty
 : Outlier is an out-lying point.